OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 | Client Node    	| Provides key functions for the Website Owners:<br>Key Management and Identity Endpoint<br>Sign communications with the Operator (acts as an operator proxy)<br>Generate Seeds to initiate Transactions<br>Collate the Audit Log for each Ads  	|
 | Direct SSPs & DSPs 	| Provide marketing content on request from the Website in compliance with Model Terms.                                                                                                                                                                     	|

-Direct SSPs & DSPs

-Provide marketing content on request from the Website in compliance with Model Terms.

 ## Incorporating the Model Terms

 -   The Model Terms must be incorporated: